Construction BTEC Level 3 Diploma

 This is specifically for people in employment.

 Following completion of this course you could progress onto higher level study of HNC/D, Foundation Degree and Degree in related subjects.

 architectural technician, employment in surveying practices, housing association trainee surveyor, housing technician.

 Study for this part-time course is for one full day per week.
 You are expected to spend the equivalent number of hours studying privately, as you spend studying at college.

-If you are aged 24 or over you may qualify for a 24+ Advanced Learning Loan to help you pay the tuition fees for this course.
+If you are aged 19 or over you may qualify for an Advanced Learner Loan to help you pay the tuition fees for this course.
 Alternatively, you can pay by instalments to help make the cost of this course more affordable.
-Find out more about your payment options at www.bedford.ac.uk/loans
+Find out more about your payment options and how your loan could be written off at www.bedford.ac.uk/loans